databeast/whatnot/README.md

 Whatnot defaults to a _highly_ reactive concurrency model, whereby each distinctly unique element in the namespace recieves its own dedicated routine to pass up event notifications to its parent.

-## Selecting Compile-Time functionality with Optional Build Tags

-_metrics_ - enabled this build tag will register Prometheus metrics from Whatnot into the prometheus metrics registry if your application exports Prometheus metrics (or makes them available via HTTP by way of `promhttp`), you should see the following additional metrics available amongst your existing ones:

-_errortraces_